penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 !!! info "Create the database"

+    ```mysql
-    `MariaDB [(none)]> CREATE DATABASE zabbix CHARACTER SET utf8mb4 COLLATE utf8mb4_bin;`
+    MariaDB [(none)]> CREATE DATABASE zabbix CHARACTER SET utf8mb4 COLLATE utf8mb4_bin;
+    ```

-???+ note
+???+ note "What is utf8mb4"

      utf8mb4 is a proper implementation of UTF-8 in MySQL/MariaDB, supporting all Unicode characters, including emojis.
 The older utf8 charset in MySQL/MariaDB only supports up to three bytes per character and is not a true UTF-8 implementation, which is why utf8mb4 is recommended.

-This command creates a new database named zabbix with the UTF-8 character set, which is required for Zabbix.
+This command creates a new database named `zabbix` with the UTF-8 character set, which is required for Zabbix.

 Create a dedicated user for Zabbix and grant the necessary privileges: Next, you need to create a user that Zabbix will use to access the database.
-Replace password with a strong password of your choice.
+Replace `<password>` with a strong password of your choice.

 !!! info "Create users and grant privileges"

-    ```sql
+    ```mysql
-    MariaDB [(none)]> CREATE USER 'zabbix-web'@'<zabbix server ip>' IDENTIFIED BY '<password>';
+    MariaDB [(none)]> CREATE USER 'zabbix-web'@'<zabbix frontend ip>' IDENTIFIED BY '<password>';
     MariaDB [(none)]> CREATE USER 'zabbix-srv'@'<zabbix server ip>' IDENTIFIED BY '<password>';
     MariaDB [(none)]> GRANT ALL PRIVILEGES ON zabbix.* TO 'zabbix-srv'@'<zabbix server ip>';
     MariaDB [(none)]> GRANT SELECT, UPDATE, DELETE, INSERT ON zabbix.* TO 'zabbix-web'@'<zabbix server ip>';
     MariaDB [(none)]> FLUSH PRIVILEGES;
     ```

+    - Replace `<zabbix server ip>` with the actual IP address of your server where the Zabbix server  will be installed.
+    - Replace `<zabbix frontend ip>` with the actual IP address of your server where the Zabbix frontend will be installed.

+    If both components are installed on the same server, use the same IP address.

+    ???+ tip

+        If your Zabbix server, frontend and database are on the same machine, you can replace `<zabbix server ip>` and `<zabbix frontend ip>` with `localhost` or `127.0.0.1`.

-This creates new users `zabbix-web` and `zabbix-srv`, grants them access to the zabbix database, and ensures that the privileges are applied immediately.
+This creates new users `zabbix-web` and `zabbix-srv`, grants them access to the Zabbix database, and ensures that the privileges are applied immediately.

-In some cases, especially when setting up Zabbix with MariaDB, you might encounter issues related to stored functions and triggers if binary logging is enabled.
-To address this, you need to set the `log_bin_trust_function_creators` option to `1` in the MariaDB configuration file.
-This allows non-root users to create stored functions and triggers without requiring `SUPER` privileges, which are restricted when binary logging is enabled.

-!!! info "Activate temporarily extra privileges for non root users"

-    ```sql
-    MariaDB [(none)]> SET GLOBAL log_bin_trust_function_creators = 1;
-    MariaDB [(none)]> QUIT
-    ```

 At this point, your Zabbix database is ready, and you can proceed with configuring the Zabbix server to connect to the database.